-Starting from space definitions and their properties, the collaborative operations and rules for enabling the human-robot interaction (HRI) can be defined.
+Starting with the space definitions and their properties, the collaborative operations and rules for enabling the human–robot interaction can be defined.

-Description of the human-robot interactions based on Elementary spaces
+Description of the human–robot interactions based on Elementary spaces

 The current ISO standards for HRC describe only the behaviour of the robot according to different scenarios.